Huerte/Gitomation/Inspirational_Quote.md

 ### "I like the dreams of the future better than the history of the past." - Thomas Jefferson
 ### "All life is a manifestation of the spirit, the manifestation of love." - Morihei Ueshiba
 ### "You have the ability, now apply yourself." - Benjamin Mays
+### "Don't hesitate or allow yourself to make excuses.
+Just get out and do it." - Christopher McCandless